 Stories have been around for thousands and thousands of years and they’ve been engaging and compelling the human brain the entire time.

-What this means for you, your brand, and your About page is that when we tell a story, our customers engage with it on a deeper level.
+What this means for you, your brand, and your About page is that when you tell a story, your customers engage with it on a deeper level.
 It’s way better than just creating a brochure as a webpage that has all the information you could possibly offer your customer.

 Instead, when you invite your customers into a story, not only do they learn a little bit about you, but they also trust you and they have an experience that excites them about doing business with you.

-So I’m going to walk through a brief overview of storytelling, and I’m going to tell you exactly how it applies to your About page.
+So I’m going to walk through a brief overview of storytelling.
+Then, after that we’ll get into how it applies to your About page.

 Let’s get started.